hidecode221b/Radia_MPW/Mathematica/readme.md

-MPW simulation is based on the design of MPW at BL1 in SPL (SLRI, Thailand).
-However, the MPW was designed, constructed, and donated by the ASTeC, UK.
+In-vacuum multipole wiggler (IVW) simulation is based on the design of MPW at BL1W in SPL (SLRI, Thailand).
+The MPW was originally designed and constructed in ASTeC, UK.

 Optimizing parameters are required to initialize the parameters prior to rerunning the different optimization.